How to Transfer Ownership of an LLC Properly? (The Easy Way)

 A man in a video call meeting regarding a document

-Submit "Notice of Change in Ownership" to your state business registration division that includes:
+Submit a "Notice of Change in Ownership" to your state's business registration division.
+It needs to include:

 • Name of the LLC.

-• Names and addresses of all new owners (buyers).
+• Names and addresses of all new owners.

-The percentage of ownership interest acquired by each new owner is listed for corporations.
+For corporations, the filing also needs to list the percentage of ownership interest each new owner is acquiring.

 If you open an LLC in California, the state will also require you to submit an "Application for Change in Ownership" form.